edechambrier/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

 > the terminal that is going to run the command has to be based in the directory where the file we want to use for our website are.

-As the base website ts going to be herverly modified, it is easier to use proper tools instead of `vim` or `nano` form a docker image.
+As the base website ts going to be heavily modified, it is easier to use proper tools instead of `vim` or `nano` form a docker image.

 In order to finish the set-up, we have to start the `res/express_playground` image :
  `docker run -d --name express_dynamic res/express_playground`